 - Castel Sant’Angelo.
 The Hadrian Mausoleum has served different purposes throughout history and now it’s a gorgeous landmark to visit inside out and to enjoy the beautiful view from its terrace.

 - Saint Peter’s Basilica.
 From the Hadrian Mausoleum, Saint Peter’s Basilica is really close.
-You can actually see it right in front surrounded by the scenic columnade of St. Peter’s Square.
+You can actually see it right in front surrounded by the scenic colonnade of St. Peter’s Square.
 This is a must-see in Rome and worth a stop unless you are devoting a day to visiting the Vatican or taking a Vatican tour and you can include the basilica as well.

 Tips For A Perfect Dining Experience At Il Marchese Osteria & Cocktail Bar